JohnChangUK/Payment-Choreography-Saga/README.md

 - Once the Kafka Docker containers are running, go onto `localhost:9000` and create a cluster `Click 'Add Cluster'` with any name e.g. `payment-saga`.
 - Under `Cluster Zookeeper Hosts` enter `zoo:2181`
 ### Topics
-- There are 2 topics which the Order and Payment Services use; these must be created before starting both applications.
+- There are 3 topics which the Order and Payment Services use; these must be created before starting both applications.
 ```
 - orders
 - payments
+- transactions
 ```

 #### Run
-- Run the Order Service application first, this spins up the in memory H2 database which the Payment Service depends on. `(Shared Database)`
+- Run the Order Service and the Payment Service application
-- Run the Payment Service application second
 - Make a POST Request to `localhost:9192/orders/create` with request body:
 ```
 {